Alastair Cribb, D.V.M., Ph.D., FCAHS

 Biography

-Dr. Cribb earned his D.V.M. at Western College of Veterinary Medicine, University of Saskatchewan, in 1984 and completed a small animal internship at Michigan State University in 1985.
-He spent two years in rural community practice in the Canadian Maritimes, before obtaining his Ph.D. in clinical pharmacology and pharmacogenetics at the University of Toronto's Hospital for Sick Children.
-He completed a postdoctoral fellowship in the Faculty of Medicine at Dalhousie University in Halifax, Nova Scotia, where he studied the impact of infectious and inflammatory conditions on drug metabolism.
-He joined the drug safety assessment department of Merck & Co. as an investigative toxicologist, where he worked from 1992 - 1996.
+Cribb earned his D.V.M. at Western College of Veterinary Medicine, University of Saskatchewan, in 1984 and completed a small animal internship at Michigan State University in 1985.
+He earned his Ph.D. in clinical pharmacology and pharmacogenetics at the University of Toronto's Hospital for Sick Children.
+Cribb then completed a postdoctoral fellowship in the Faculty of Medicine at Dalhousie University in Halifax, Nova Scotia.
+From 1992 to 1996, he worked in drug safety assessment at Merck & Co. in Pennsylvania.